-- a single county unitary eg. Buckinghamshire, Cornwall, Wiltshire, Shropshire, County Durham, Northumberland, - a combination of one or more districts within a single county, or - any other combination which results in a single layer of local government - in Northamptonshire the process involved the creation of two new authorities and our interview with Adele Wylie, Director of Legal & Democratic at North Northamptonshire Council discusses the added challenge of splitting the county council.
+- a single county unitary eg. Buckinghamshire, Cornwall, Wiltshire, Shropshire, County Durham, Northumberland, - a combination of one or more districts within a single county, or - any other combination which results in a single layer of local government - in Northamptonshire the process involved the creation of two new authorities and our interview with Adele Wylie, Chief Executive at North Northamptonshire Council discusses the added challenge of splitting the county council.